 If you wish to form multiple identical parts in a single shot, then a multi-cavity mold will come in handy.
 It helps to produce two or more designs with tiny iterations at the same time.
 This enables the quick testing of different product designs simultaneously.
 Whenever there is a need for quantities beyond initial samples, they also serve as good options.
 At the same time, they can also help to reduce costs per unit.

-There is various other low-volume manufacturing methods asides from injection molding.
+There are various other low volume manufacturing methods asides from injection molding.
 Below are some of the alternatives you can choose for cost-effectiveness and faster time to market.

 1. 3D Printing